Shane G. Sturman, CFI, CPP - Senior Partner, President/CEO

 Brett L. Ward, CFI - Vice President of Client Relations

-Brett L. Ward is a renowned speaker for Wicklander-Zulawski & Associates, Inc., who has led over 750 seminars on Interview & Interrogation Techniques for private, law enforcement and government entities.
+Brett L. Ward, CFI, Vice President of Client Relations, is a renowned speaker for Wicklander-Zulawski & Associates, Inc. (WZ), who has led over 850 seminars on Interview & Interrogation Techniques for private, law enforcement and government entities.
 Mr. Ward, also a consultant for Wicklander-Zulawski & Associates, Inc. has conducted hundreds of investigations throughout the United States for both the public and private sectors.
-Since employed with W-Z, Mr. Ward has spoken at several national organizations’ annual meetings including the National Retail Federation (NRF), American Society of Industrial Security (ASIS), Eye For Retail – Europe, and the Labor & Employment Conference – HR (SHRM).
-Mr. Ward has extensive training in the government sector including such clients as the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Federal Bureau of Investigations (FBI), US Bureau of Citizenship and Immigration Service (CIS), and the Naval Criminal Investigative Service (NCIS) where courses were taught at the Federal Law Enforcement Training Center (FLETC) in Glynco, GA.
+Since employed with WZ, Mr. Ward is a frequently requested speaker at several national organizations’ annual meetings including the National Retail Federation (NRF), American Society of Industrial Security (ASIS), Eye for Retail – Europe, and multiple Labor & Employment Conferences – HR (SHRM).
+Mr. Ward has extensive training in the government sector including such clients as the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF&E), Federal Bureau of Investigations (FBI), U.S. Bureau of Citizenship and Immigration Service (USCIS), and the Naval Criminal Investigative Service (NCIS) where courses were taught at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.

 Brett began his career in corporate investigations in 1988 with the former May Company – Foley’s Division.
-He held multiple positions throughout his tenure including Area Investigator and Corporate Investigations Manager.
-Mr. Ward was promoted to Regional Investigator over multiple states in 1996 before accepting his position with Wicklander-Zulawski & Associates, Inc. in April 1998.
+He held multiple positions throughout his tenure including Area Investigator and Corporate Investigations.
+Mr. Ward was promoted to Regional Investigations Director over multiple states in 1996 before accepting his position with Wicklander-Zulawski & Associates, Inc. in April 1998.
 He currently runs the Private Division for WZ, a responsibility including 240+ clients and 150+ contractual and open registration programs annually.